 Writers often have tons of ideas bouncing around in their heads but here are a few quick tips if you’re struggling to come up with something:

 Go out and explore.
 Walk the streets, go for a hike in nature, whatever suits you.
 The key thing is to get yourself out of your regular environment.
 Let new kinds of stimulus hit your brain and see what sticks.

-Alternatively, if you’re the kind of person who thrives on outside stimulus, find out what’s trending right now in social media.
-The internet is always buzzing with interesting stories, scientific discoveries and LOTS of drama.
+Alternatively, if you’re the kind of person who thrives on outside stimulus, find out what’s trending right now on social media.
+The internet is always buzzing with interesting stories, scientific discoveries and of course, drama.

 Watch the news.
 Like social media, the news is a great source of random world events.
 This is especially useful if your story has political elements.

 Read writing prompts.
 Prompts are a quick and easy way to get the creative juices flowing.
 There are tons of sites that will provide these prompts.

 Read other stories.
 There’s nothing wrong with drawing inspiration from other works.
 Some, if not all, of the best stories out there are heavily influenced by the writings of others.
 Just remember to make things your own.
 Are you adding something new to the discussion, or just ripping another story off?
 Remember kids: plagiarism is a no no.